tatou-tatou/Themes/Stendhal/README.md

 If you think dmenu2 is bloat, you can always achieve the same exact look with vanilla dmenu, you will just need to patch it for custom width, x and y positioning and xft or pango.

 **Edit** I don't use dmenu2 anymore, now I'm using vanilla dmenu patched for pango (font fallbacks are bliss), x, y, width, height, quiet and mouse.
-The command is the same, except it for the `Lucida Grande 8` (no dash).
+The command is the same, except for `Lucida Grande 8` (no dash with pango).

 ##Compositor
 I use the richardgv-dev branch of compton and apart from preventing tearing, I use it to make fade effects when opening/closing clients and to draw very light shadows on floating windows (not on tiled ones).